 4. Appendicitis

-What to do: If appendicitis is suspected, you are advised to seek medical attention immediately.
+How to treat: If appendicitis is suspected, you are advised to seek medical attention immediately.
 Many times, surgery is required to remove the appendix.
 Learn more about how appendicitis is treated and possible complications that can arise if left untreated.

 5. Acute hepatitis

-Other symptoms: Hepatitis can also bring about nausea, vomiting, a loss of appetite, headaches, dark urine, yellow skin or eyes or light-colored stools.
-See which symptoms are specific to hepatitis A
+Symptoms: Hepatitis can also bring about nausea, vomiting, a loss of appetite, headaches, dark urine, yellow skin or eyes or light-colored stools.
+See which symptoms are specific to hepatitis A.

-What to do: With hepatitis, it is necessary to rest, maintain hydration and avoid food that is difficult to digest.
+How to treat: With hepatitis, it is necessary to rest, maintain hydration and avoid food that is difficult to digest.
 The doctor may prescribe medication, like interferon (for hepatitis C), or immunosuppressants (for auto-immune disorders).

 6. Pancreatitis